Nuclear Weapons are

 Deadly radioactive waste is a byproduct of nuclear weapons production and nuclear reactors, and this nuclear waste will be a potential health hazard for hundreds or even thousands of years.
 More than a quarter million metric tons of highly radioactive waste sits in storage near nuclear power plants and weapons production facilities worldwide, with over 90,000 metric tons in the US alone.

 Yet these waste storage containers are unreliable and unsafe.
 Even after just a few decades, many have leaked, and as more of these storage containers continue to age, more and more of them are likely to leak into our drinking water and contaminate nearby soils.
+There is no absolutely reliable safe storage for nuclear waste, nor is there even a safe nuclear-waste management plan, for the thousands of years that this radioactive material will exist and be a threat to future lives.

 The Problem of Nuclear-waste Storage